Selling Land to Developers

 Setting a fair price and terms

 Land valuation is nuanced.
 The price should be benchmarked on a price-per-acre or price-per-buildable-unit basis, supported by market data.
-A property with full entitlements in place commands a significant premium over raw, unentitled land.
+A property with full entitlements in place commands a significant premium over raw, unentitled land—often 50% to 100% more, as I mentioned earlier.

 Handling counteroffers and concessions